GBen1/CountMADescrow/README.md

 **The Margin of Error**

 - The difference between the fake index and the reliability index represent the margin of error about fake sales considered as true or real sales considered as fake.

 ***

-**The Release Index: Among the madescrows created how much have been released ?**

->At the end of the script you will be able to see the release index of your last search in entering `bash displaylaststats.sh`.

-***